wkweigel/DELTA/README.md

   - BB file (contains smiles and IDs for all the building blocks)
   - DE file (contains the pool of BBs IDs to use for each Diversity Element)

 The BB file is located in the root directory.
-Each DEL uses a seperate DE file located in the "BB Groups" folder.
-Unique sets of BBs are generated using the Library Set module.
+Each DEL uses a seperate DE file located in the "Library BB Groups" folder.
+Unique sets of BBs are first generated using the Library Set module.
 Each set of BBs is then assembled into the final DEL compound using the Reactions module.
 The assembly of the DEL is perormed with a series of reactions using RDKit and various strings of reaction smarts.
 See the GenerateLibraries notebook for more information.